Overview

 employees of VCM prior to formation of the First Trust Joint Venture.

-VCM employees, is responsible for the management and oversight of alternative investments in
+employees, is responsible for the oversight of alternative investments in VCM client portfolios,

-VCM client portfolios, including client investments in the First Trust Private Funds and other
+including client investments in the First Trust Private Funds and other FTCM-advised products.

-FTCM-advised products.
-The Investment Committee meets at least semiannually to review the
+The Investment Committee meets at least quarterly to review the investment opportunities

-investment opportunities currently available through the FTCS Investment Platform and to
+currently available through the FTCS Investment Platform and to determine whether changes

-determine whether changes should be made to the list of investments made available to VCM
+should be made to the list of investments made available to VCM clients.

 Investment Strategies